 This kind of work is time- and labor-intensive, but we're phasing the project to minimize the impact to our riders, and we're providing as much alternative service as possible so you can get around during the work.

 The project began with three weeks of work in September, requiring service changes on the and lines every night and all weekend during those three weeks.
-We also completed work in October, and will perform more work from November 30 to December 6.
-Then, beginning in early 2021, there will be four months of continuous work that will require similar service changes.
+We also completed work in October and November, and will perform more work from November 30 to December 7.
+Then, beginning January 1, 2021, there will be three months of continuous work that will require similar service changes.

 Here's everything you need to know about what we're doing, and about the best ways for you to get where you need to be while we work.